FarryNight/blog-backup/source/_posts/LeetCode75.md

 ```

 ### 589. N-ary Tree Preorder Traversal
 Nary-Tree input serialization is represented in their level order traversal.
-Each group of children is separated by the null value
+Each group of children is separated by the null value.

 #### Solution
 ``` bash